julian-molina/Documentation/docs/_includes/charting_space/time-frame-scale.md

 <!--------------------------------------------- CHARTS starts -->

-**To set a time frame value**, place the mouse pointer over the corresponding time machine or timeline chart time frame box and scroll the mouse wheel.
+**1. To set a time frame value**, place the mouse pointer over the corresponding time machine or timeline chart time frame box and scroll the mouse wheel.

 <!--------------------------------------------- CHARTS ends -->